PierpaoloGonnella/MyOTD/README.md

 - Click the "Run" button in Android Studio to build and install the app on the selected device.

 Enjoy a hassle-free and fun dressing experience with MyOTD!

+** WARNING: No updates are available for latest Android versions.

 ## Feedback